Sternerr/Sternerr/README.md

 ### Hey there
 I’m a computer science enthusiast passionate about building thoughtful solutions that solve problems.
 Every day, I’m diving deeper into software development, growing my skills one project at a time, and aiming to write clean, efficient, and maintainable code.
-- Deeply curious about how systems work under the hood — from algorithms and data structures to networking and infrastructure
+- Deeply curious about how things work under the hood — from algorithms and data structures to networking and infrastructure
 - Hands-on experience experimenting Go and JavaScript/TypeScript through personal projects and challenges
 - Constantly learning best practices in backend development and frontend development
 - Motivated to join a team where I can contribute to building scalable, reliable infrastructure that powers real applications